 The House of Halston

-First involved in the design and manufacture of hats for Bergdorf Goodman and Jacqueline Kennedy in the 1960’s, Roy Halston Frowick went into clothes designing when hats fell out of fashion.
+First involved in the design and manufacture of hats for Bergdorf Goodman and Jacqueline Kennedy in the 1960s, Roy Halston Frowick went into clothes designing when hats fell out of fashion.
 He opened his first boutique on Madison Avenue in 1968 and started to make a name for himself.
-Dubbed by Newsweek magazine as the premier fashion designer of all America at that time, his designs were noted for its minimalist but luxurious look like the simple jersey sarong, cashmere evening dresses, and ultra suede wrap coats.
-These designs focused on comfortable clothing that were flattering to almost any figure.
+Dubbed by Newsweek magazine as the premier fashion designer of all America at that time, his designs were noted for their minimalist but luxurious look like the simple jersey sarong, cashmere evening dresses, and ultra-suede wrap coats.
+These designs focused on comfortable clothing that was flattering to almost any figure.
 His goal was to simplify sewing fashion.

 Comme Des Garçons